Microfibre cleaning: to help keep your cloths like new.

 - No damaging fabric softeners or bleach.
 Super concentrated, just 20 mls needed for a normal washing of around a dozen cloths.

-- Rinses totally clean, leaves no residues in the fibre like a traditional clothes washes will.
+- Rinses totally clean, leaving no residue in the fibre like a more traditional clothes washes can.

 - Versatile formula can be used for both hand or machine washing.

 - Lows suds formula compatible for top & front loading machines and new High Efficiency versions too.

 - Effective cleaner for foam buffing pads, sponges and microfibre chamois material.

 - This formula and its ingredients are all earth friendly and biodegradable.

 - 1 litre in size, with a measuring chamber so you don't waste any product.

 We always recommend to wash all your microfibre cloths prior to their first use.
 This ensures that you remove any dirt, grit and/or skin oils that the cloth may have attracted along its journey.

 We recommend all our cloths get washed by machine, either front or top loaders, depending on what you have.

 About the biggest thing to remember is that you don't want to wash your microfibre with the household clothes.
 Wash them separately to everything else.
 This will end a few hours of fun, as you remove all the lint out of your cloths, strand by strand!